BigETI/DTest/README.md

 This repository exists for preservation purposes.

-dtest has been originally made by DracoBlue: https://dracoblue.net/downloads/dtest/
+DTest has been originally made by DracoBlue: https://dracoblue.net/downloads/dtest/

 Small modifications to the original source has been done to fix issues.